 7.5.1.1.1 Each crane is required to undergo an Annual Survey.
 Surveys of cranes subject to certification in accordance with ILO requirements are to be at intervals of 12 months.
-Surveys of cranes not subject to certification in accordance with ILO requirements may be made within three months before or after each anniversary date of the crediting of the previous Initial or renewal survey when requested by the owner.
-The Administration may require examinations at intervals of 12 months.

 7.5.1.1.2 The Annual Survey is to include the following: